gouravkhator/stran/README.md

 ### Prerequisites

-- Before running docker, edit below things that should be done as per docker setup:
-    - The package.json in the root folder has a config env field, just change the value like below:
-        ```json
-        {
-            "config": {
-                "env": ".env.docker"
-            }
-        }
+- Install docker and docker-compose, and then enable the docker daemon service globally by the below command.
+The below command is for the ones, who run this repo on linux/mac machines with systemd in it.

+    ```sh
+    sudo systemctl start docker
     ```
-- Install docker and docker-compose, and then enable the docker daemon service globally.

 ### Docker Commands